jedisom/dqn_bananas/README.md

 ### Project Details

-In this project a deep neural network reinforcement learning agent learns how to navigate (and collect bananas!) in a large, square world.
-The square world environment is provided by Unity's open source Machine Learning Agents (ML-Agents) plugin that enables games and simulations to serve as environments for training intelligent agents.
+In this project a deep neural network reinforcement learning agent learns how to navigate (and collect bananas) in a large, square world.
+The square world environment is provided by Unity's open source [Machine Learning Agents (ML-Agents)](https://github.com/Unity-Technologies/ml-agents) plugin that enables games and simulations to serve as environments for training intelligent agents.

 ![Trained Agent][image1]